CodeReclaimers/neat-python/docs/_build/html/_sources/module_summaries.rst.txt

   .. py:class:: GenomeDistanceCache(config)

     Caches (indexing by :term:`genome` :term:`key`/id) :term:`genomic distance` information to avoid repeated lookups.
-(The :py:meth:`distance function
-    <genome.DefaultGenome.distance>` is among the most time-consuming parts of the library, although many fitness functions are likely to far outweigh
-    this for moderate-size populations.)
+(The :py:meth:`distance function <genome.DefaultGenome.distance>`, memoized by this class, is among the most time-consuming parts of the library, although many fitness functions are likely to far outweigh this for moderate-size populations.)

-    :param object config: A genome configuration object; later used by the genome distance function.
+    :param object config: A genome configuration instance; later used by the genome distance function.

     .. py:method:: __call__(genome0, genome1)

       GenomeDistanceCache is called as a method with a pair of genomes to retrieve the distance.

-      :param object genome0: The first genome object.
+      :param object genome0: The first genome instance.
-      :param object genome1: The second genome object.
+      :param object genome1: The second genome instance.
       :return: The :term:`genomic distance`.
       :rtype: :pytypes:`float <typesnumeric>`